 What form(s) does this medication come in?

-Each white, oval, biconvex, film-coated tablet, embossed with the "482A" on one side and "rbx" on the other side, contains carvedilol 3.125 mg.
+Each white, oval, biconvex, film-coated tablet, embossed with "482A" on one side and "rbx" on the other side, contains 3.125 mg of carvedilol.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polydextrose, polythylene glycol, povidone, triethyl citrate, and titanium dioxide.

-Each white, oval, biconvex, film-coated tablet, embossed with the "482B" on one side and "rbx" on the other side, contains carvedilol 6.25 mg.
+Each white, oval, biconvex, film-coated tablet, embossed with "482B" on one side and "rbx" on the other side, contains 6.25 mg of carvedilol.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polydextrose, polythylene glycol, povidone, triethyl citrate, and titanium dioxide.

-Each white, oval, biconvex, film-coated tablet, embossed with the "482C" on one side and "rbx" on the other side, contains carvedilol 12.5 mg.
+Each white, oval, biconvex, film-coated tablet, embossed with "482C" on one side and "rbx" on the other side, contains 12.5 mg of carvedilol.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polydextrose, polythylene glycol, povidone, triethyl citrate, and titanium dioxide.

-Each white, oval, biconvex, film-coated tablet, embossed with the "482D" on one side and "rbx" on the other side, contains carvedilol 25 mg.
+Each white, oval, biconvex, film-coated tablet, embossed with "482D" on one side and "rbx" on the other side, contains 25 mg of carvedilol.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polydextrose, polythylene glycol, povidone, triethyl citrate, and titanium dioxide.

 How should I use this medication?